maatthc/qmk_layers_app_companion/README.md

 # Keyboard Layers App companion

-Display the selected keyboard layer layout on screen to assist your to memorize the key's locations.
+Display the selected keyboard layer layout on screen to assist you to memorize the key's locations.

 It supports displaying the layout in a remote screen, so you can use a tablet or similar to save space on your main screen.
 You can use a web browser or a desktop application for that.